HalasTomasz/Algorytmy_Optymalizacji_Dyskretnej/README.md

-Taks made during course Discrete Optimization Algorithms
+Tasks made during course Discrete Optimization Algorithms

 List nr 1:
 a)  Implementation of DFS and BFS